-RESIDENTIAL: Solar Attic Fan
+RESIDENTIAL: Solar Attic Fan Return to TOC

 Updated in January 2020 for PY20 TRM

 Solar-powered attic fan reduce the existing air conditioning load and energy usage by reducing the attic temperature.
 Only single family homes are eligible for rebates from this measure.